aws-games/cloud-game-development-toolkit/docs/index.md

 title: Cloud Game Development Toolkit
 hide: [navigation]
 hero:
-  title: Deploy game development infrastructure on AWS with best practice templates and configurations
+  title: Tools and best practices for deploying game development infrastructure on AWS
-  subtitle: Get started with pre-configured templates, or use only what you need
+  subtitle: Get started with ready-to-use templates or use only what you need
   install_button: Getting Started
   source_button: Source Code
 features: